schafer14/Chess/README.md

 =====

-Soon to be available at chess.bannerbschafer.com test
+Soon to be available at purplechess.us